WMFO/Watchdog/README.md

 ops@wmfo.org
 For copyrights and licensing, see COPYING.

-A watchdog script to make sure the webstream is running and that the rivendell shares are mounted.
+A watchdog script to make sure the webstream processes are running, that the rivendell shares are mounted, and the NICs are conencted to the network.

 Usage: `watchdog2.sh <log_file>`